 The federal government created the HECM program to give seniors additional financial options in retirement other than just Social Security or other entitlement programs.
 Because reverse mortgages have historically been considered risky by banks, FHA’s backing of the HECM played a huge role in making it the widely available product it is today.
 As long as reverse mortgage lenders conform to the FHA HECM guidelines, they can be confident that the loan will be insured and they (and the borrower) will be protected against loss if the borrower ever ends up owing more than the home is worth.
 The FHA insurance is what makes the HECM reverse mortgage a non-recourse loan.

 HUD and FHA constantly seek to make the HECM program more stable and beneficial for seniors.
-The latest regulatory changes worth nothing are new protections for non-borrowing spouses and new financial assessment guidelines that help ensure borrowers meet a minimum level of creditworthiness and financial stability to qualify.
+The latest major regulatory changes include new protections for non-borrowing spouses and new financial assessment guidelines that help ensure borrowers meet a minimum level of financial stability to qualify.